spring-epfl/mia/README.rst

 attack is white-box, meaning the attacker is assumed to know the architecture.
 Let ``NUM_CLASSES`` be the number of classes of the classification problem.

-First, the attacker needs to train several *shadow models* ---models that mimick the target model--- on different datasets sampled from the original data distribution.
+First, the attacker needs to train several *shadow models* —that mimick the target model— on different datasets sampled from the original data distribution.
 The following code snippet initializes a *shadow model bundle*, and runs the training of the shadows.
 For each shadow model, ``2 * SHADOW_DATASET_SIZE`` examples are sampled without replacement from the full attacker's